mpetrovich/stylemark/README.md

 ## Documenting components

 Components are documented using markdown in code comments or in separate markdown files.
+[See the docs](docs/components.md) for details.

 ### In a source code comment